-Patient outcomes rely heavily on how much attention their healthcare teams pay to the small stuff.
+Patient outcomes rely heavily on how much attention their healthcare teams pay to small details.
 Healthcare jobs require professionals to give the right medication dosages and notice symptoms in patients.
-Detail-oriented thinking is particularly important to health services careers, such as mental health counselors and home health aides.
+Detail-oriented thinking is particularly important for mental health counselors and home health aides.

 - Interpersonal Skills

-Medical professions revolve around interpersonal relationships among patients, clinical care teams, and healthcare staff.
-Health services professionals should possess excellent listening skills, compassion for people who differ from themselves, and passion for helping others.
+Medical professionals must form interpersonal relationships with patients, clinical care team members, and healthcare staff.
+Health services professionals should possess excellent listening skills, compassion, and a passion for helping others.
 These skills help professionals understand their patients' and team members' needs.

 - Technological Savvy